abrahamwilliam/ES7-JavaScript-Node-Mongoose-MongoDB-Mysql-snippets/README.md

 ### Please Reload plugin after installation in VScode

-You can search through snippets with `nodejssnippetsearch` command which can be run with `CMD + Shift + P` or
+You can search through snippets with `nodejssnippetsearch` command which can be run with `CMD + Shift + P` or Please enter the characters like cc or below listed Basic methods prefixes .
  <!-- just use `CMD + Shift + R` keybinding. -->

 Here is direct link to marketplace [ES7 JavaScript/Node/Mongoose/MongoDB-Mysql snippets](https://marketplace.visualstudio.com/items?itemName=abrahamwilliam007.es7-javascript-class-snippets)